-The CTSAMM is chaired by Major General Ibrahim Abduljelill of Ethiopia a representative of IGAD.
-The CTSAMM Board comprises representatives from the warring Parties, the Former Detainees (FDs), other Political Parties, the Women’s Bloc, Civil Society Organizations, the Youth, Eminent Personalities, IGAD, the African Union (AU), China, the Troika (The United States United Kingdom and Norway, the United Nations Mission in South Sudan (UNMISS), the European Union (EU) and the IGAD Partners Forum.
+The CTSAMM is chaired by Maj.
+Gen. Desta Abiche Ageno of Ethiopia a representative of IGAD.
+The CTSAMVM Board comprises representatives from the warring Parties, the Former Detainees (FDs), other Political Parties, the Women’s Bloc, South Sudan Womens Coalition (SSWC), Civil Society Organizations, the Youth, Eminent Personalities, IGAD, the African Union (AU), China, the Troika (The United States United Kingdom and Norway, the United Nations Mission in South Sudan (UNMISS), the European Union (EU) and the IGAD Partners Forum.
 These representatives are considered as the CTSAMM Members.

 The CTSAMM reports to the IGAD Council of Ministers and the Joint Monitoring and Evaluation Commission (JMEC), headed by the Former President of the Republic of Botswana, Mr. Festus G. Mogae.
 The JMEC has the responsibility of overseeing the implementation of the peace agreement as a whole and is the parent body, not only to the CTSAMM, but also the National Constitution Amendment Committee (NCAC), the Joint Military Ceasefire Commission (JMCC), the Economic and Financial Management Authority (EFMA), the Strategic Defense and Security Review (SDSR) and the Board of Special Reconstruction Fund (BSRF).
 In turn the JMEC report to the Intergovernmental Authority on Development (IGAD), the African Union and the UN Security Council amongst others.